Home » Post » Mystery of China’s Coaching System Neglect – Part 2: Wang’s Career with Coaches

 When it comes to Coach Xiao Zhan, my feelings are… complicated.

-On one hand, Wang Chuqin finally had a coach he could communicate directly with, and they seemed to get along well.
-On the other, Xiao’s well-known high-intensity training style might’ve leveled up Wang’s game, but it also came with physical strain, injuries, and what I can only imagine as soul-crushing mental stress.
+On the one hand, Wang Chuqin finally had a coach he could communicate with directly, and they seemed to get along well.
+On the other hand, Xiao’s well-known high-intensity training style might’ve leveled up Wang’s game, but it also came with physical strain, injuries, and what I can only imagine as soul-crushing mental stress.

 But after Zhang retired due to injuries (which, spoiler alert, were probably related to Xiao’s brutal training style), Xiao struggled to find his place in CNT.
 So when the opportunity arose to lead a new mixed doubles unit, he jumped at it.
 It was a fresh career move, not just for him, but also for CNT.
 A new coaching setup with promising but untested results.